DRojasLey/katas-practice/katas/72-kata/72-kata.md

 ## Notes

-This is not an efficient solution, but this is the easiest way to solve it I came up with, intead the solution is intended to use binary search:
+This is not an efficient solution, but this is the easiest way to solve it I came up with, instead the solution is intended to use binary search:

 ```js